 If we become aware of a breach that affects the security of your personal data, we will provide you with notice as required by applicable law.
 To the extent permitted by applicable law, CMU will provide any such notice that CMU must provide to you at your account’s email address.
 By using the Services, you agree to accept notice electronically.

 Storage and Transfer of Personal Data

-Personal data collected by CMU through the Services may be stored and processed in your region, in the United States or in any other country where CMU, its affiliates or contractors maintain facilities, including outside the European Union.
+Personal data collected by CMU through the Services may be stored and processed in your region, in the United States or in any other country where CMU, its affiliates or contractors maintain facilities, including outside the EU or UK.
 We take steps to ensure that the data we collect under this picoCTF Privacy Statement is processed pursuant to the terms thereof and the requirements of applicable law wherever the data is located.